Schleswig-Holstein Wadden Sea National Park: History

 The protection of the Wadden Sea of Schleswig-Holstein is a target on nature conservation since the 20th century.
 In the 1920s, the first concerns were the protection of areas in the Wadden Sea e.g. "Sylt-Nord" and the Morsum cliff (Sylt).
 Since 1940, 11 conservation areas were established in North Frisia targeting mainly the protection of animal species, especially birds.

 During the development of the conservation areas, protecting biotopes became more and more important.
 In the 1960s, plans were first made for conserving the entire area of the Wadden Sea.
 In 1963 the Wadden Sea Conservation Station demanded a "Großschutzgebiet Halligmeer" (protection of the area around the small undyked islands off the coast of Schleswig-Holstein).
 The local hunting association firstly proposed the term national park in relation to the Wadden Sea in 1972, two years after the establishment of the Bavarian Forest National Park.
 In 1973 the ministry of agriculture proposed a bill which was withdrawn the following year because of strong resistance by locals.
 In 1975, a first scientific conference about the conservation of the Wadden Sea and in 1978, a first trilateral intergovernmental conference with participants form Germany, Netherlands and Denmark took place.
 In 1982 a joint declaration on the protection of the Wadden Sea was signed in Den Haag by the three states.
 It was not until 1985 that the Wadden Sea was declared a national park due to political tensions within the local population which are caused by a strong traditional desire for freedom by Frisian people.
 In 1999, the Wadden Sea National Park was further extended, again accompanied by political protests.
 The distinction as a National Park led to protesters throwing eggs at the responsible minister and a shrimp boat demonstration in the Kieler Förde.

 First National Park law

-The former CDU government founded the Schleswig-Holstein Wadden Sea National Park.
+The former CDU government founded Schleswig-Holstein Wadden Sea National Park.
 It was the third national park in Germany after the Bavarian Forest National Park and the Berchtesgaden National Park.
 Finally in July 1985, the Landtag of Schleswig-Holstein adopted the national park law.
 The declared conservation area covered 272,000 ha, divided into three different zones of protection.
 The National Park begins 150 m from the coastline with a seaward extent from 5 to 10 m water depth.
 On 1 October 1985, the national park law passed.

 In 1986, the Lower Saxony, and in 1990 the Hamburg Wadden Sea National Park were founded.
 The Wadden Sea areas in the Netherlands and in Denmark are protected by other conservation measures.
 The Danish Wadden Sea was declared a national park in 2010.